goblindegook/goblindegook.com/content/page/uses.md

 At home, I make fairly constant use of a couple of [HomePod Mini](https://apple.com/homepod-mini)s and an Ikea [Symfonisk speaker frame](https://www.ikea.com/us/en/p/symfonisk-picture-frame-with-wi-fi-speaker-black-smart-40487320/).
 I practice piano on an entry-level [Yamaha P-45 digital piano](https://usa.yamaha.com/products/musical_instruments/pianos/p_series/p-45/index.html).
 Occasionally, I play games on the PlayStation 5 and Nintendo Switch consoles.

-Finally, I keep an iPad from 2018 mostly for reading music scores, although I sometimes take it with me for video and reading while traveling.
+Finally, I keep an iPad from 2018 mostly to read music scores, although I sometimes take it with me for video and reading while traveling.

 ## Software